2023 Best Psychology Schools in Pennsylvania

 Our analysis found Haverford College to be the best school for psychology students who want to pursue a degree in Pennsylvania.
 Haverford is a small private not-for-profit school located in the suburb of Haverford.

-The excellent programs at Bucknell University helped the school earn the #3 place on this year’s ranking of the best psychology schools in Pennsylvania.
-Located in the town of Lewisburg, Bucknell is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Bucknell University.
+The school came in at #3 on this year’s Best Psychology Schools in Pennsylvania list.
+Located in the distant town of Lewisburg, Bucknell is a private not-for-profit school with a small student population.

 After completing their degree, psychology graduates from Bucknell carry an average student debtload of $27,000.